 - Take turns with other parents to babysit each others’ children.
 Use your free time to relax or do something you enjoy.

 - Live with a friend or in a group home.

 - Live with a relative or your parents.

 - Live in subsidized housing, or find an inexpensive apartment of your own.

 Single Parenting as a Result of Divorce or Death

 - Losing a spouse can involve losing an extra source of income, losing family members and possibly losing some friends.
 Take care of yourself and give yourself time to grieve.

 - Keep boundaries on your work life.
 Since you will probably be operating on a tighter budget, you might be tempted to work more than usual.
 Regardless, don’t use work as an escape.
 Take time to re-evaluate your priorities, and remember that your child needs your presence at home.

 - Allow your child to express his/her individuality.
 While it is easy to lean emotionally on your child after losing a spouse through death or divorce, remember that your child should not be overly burdened by your own emotional needs.

 - Allow your child to help you with household tasks without overburdening him/her.

 - Find a support group of individuals with similar circumstances.

 - Deciding on if or when to start dating can be a difficult decision.
 Be careful to not rush into another relationship.
 Be aware of any feelings you might have that you are obligated to find your child a mother or father.
-Do not let those kind of thoughts control your behavior.
+Do not let those kinds of thoughts control your behavior.

 Last updated: September 3, 2016 at 1:29 am